manulorente/bistro/readme.md

 1. Install all requirements to deploy the application

-3. Check server running in *http://localhost:8091*

-2. Check Python installation typing in a new command line:
-	``python -m pip install --upgrade pip``
+2. Set Golan workspace for this project running `virtualEnvironment.bat` script.

-3. Change directory to **branch** folder:
+3. Change directory to *server* folder:
-	``cd [YOUR_PROJECT_PATH]``
+``cd [YOUR_PROJECT_PATH]\server``

-4. Install all project dependencies from command line:
-	``pip install -r requirements.txt``

-5. Launch script to run server every time you modified a file:
-	``runLocalServer.bat``
+4. Download all of our Golang dependencies.
+Using the Command Prompt or Terminal, execute the following:
+`go get github.com/couchbase/gocb`
+`go get github.com/gorilla/handlers`
+`go get github.com/gorilla/mux`
+`go get github.com/satori/go.uuid`
+The above will get the Couchbase Go SDK, a library for making RESTful API endpoints easier to create, a library for handling cross origin resource sharing (CORS) and a library for generating unique id values that will represent NoSQL document keys.

+5. Launch unitary tests to check everythig is ok:
+`go test -v`

-6. Open web browser to view server changes in *http://127.0.0.1:5000/*
+6. Open web browser to view server changes in *http://127.0.0.1:8080/*

 7. From now on you are able to change the code and user any browser as web viewer.

-#### Do not forget to commit and push changes and do pull request when your development is finished
+## Serving content over HTTPS
+It is needed to generate self-signed certs locally using openssl:
+`openssl genrsa -out server.key 2048`
+`openssl ecparam -genkey -name secp384r1 -out server.key`
+`openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650`